-TO SOAR IS TO GROW FEARLESSLY WITH VISION AND PURPOSE
+TO SOAR IS TO GROW FEARLESSLY WITH VISION, PURPOSE & ACTION

 Mobilizing Equity: Dr. Jo-Ann Rolle

 Dr. Rolle shared her exceptional wisdom and leadership in this discussion of mobilizing equity for Black women business owners.